LinkedIn About Section Content Development Guide

 • Align with roles, industries, projects, or impact areas

-✔ This is crucial for job search and recruiter visibility.
+✔ This is especially important for job search and recruiter visibility.

 Example style: